moulos-lab/better4u/03_prs_derivation/README.md

 ### Baseline PRS with PRS-CS and 1000 genomes EUR population LD

-PRS-CS requires a PLINK BIM file for the variants in the validation populatyion.
+PRS-CS requires a PLINK BIM file for the variants in the validation population.
 BED files are not required as PRS-CS can operate on summary statistics.
 In this case the BIM file is used for overlap with the 1000 genomes LD.
 We make sure that the BIM file lives on its own: